Announcement

 I can't zoom in on the picture, but this frock at he Smithsonian seems to be somewhat similar to the one auctioned, albeit worn by a South Carolinian.

-This frock coat was worn by Confederate Army infantryman Frank B. Gibson while a member of Company D of the 26th Infantry of South Carolina.
+This frock coat was worn by Confederate Army infantryman Francis B. Gibson while a member of Company D of the 26th Infantry of South Carolina.
 Single-breasted coarse brown wool "butternut" coat which formerly had six brass infantry "I" buttons.

 Don Woods